zoisite-rb/zoisite-rb/guides/source/routing.md

 resources :photos
 ```

-Rails would dispatch that request to the `destroy` action on the `PhotosController` with `{ id: '17' }` in `params`.
+Zoisite would dispatch that request to the `destroy` action on the `PhotosController` with `{ id: '17' }` in `params`.

 ### CRUD, Verbs, and Actions

-In Rails, resourceful routes provide a mapping from incoming requests (a
+In Zoisite, resourceful routes provide a mapping from incoming requests (a
 combination of HTTP verb + URL) to controller actions.
 By convention, each
 action generally maps to a specific [CRUD](active_record_basics.html#crud-reading-and-writing-data) operation on your data.
 A single entry in
 the routing file, such as: